 There’s a whole host of scams targeted at students, and you can be particularly vulnerable as an international student getting to grips with living independently in a new country.

-Although it’s unlikely you’ll ever be the victim of a scam, it’s important you understand the dangers and know what to look out for.
+Although it’s unlikely you’ll ever be the victim of international student scams, it’s important you understand the dangers and know what to look out for.
 Here’s some of the biggest scams, how to spot them, and what to do if you do fall victim.

 Visa phone scams